Sleep tight with these competing Prime Day 2023 mattress sales at Casper, Awara and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through the links below may earn us and our publishing partners a commission.

-Amazon Prime Day has finally arrived and everyone is searching for super savings on home essentials.
-If you need a break from scouring Amazon for price cuts, major mattress brands including Casper, Tuft & Needle and more are offering great mattress deals to help you save even more this Prime Day.
+Amazon Prime Day officially arrived yesterday, July 11 with some of the best savings on home essentials.
+But, if you need a break from scouring Amazon for price cuts, major mattress brands including Casper, Tuft & Needle and more are offering great mattress deals to help you save even more this Prime Day.

 Cocoon by Sealy Chill Queen Mattress for $699